ikigeg/github-emoji-guide-extn/README.md

 ## Usage

-The easiest way to install this will be by the chrome store (link coming soon), otherwise:
+The easiest way to install this will be by the [chrome store](https://chrome.google.com/webstore/detail/github-code-review-emoji/clfgafbjfjekemkaheemigmjhoobonee?hl=en-GB), otherwise:

 1. Download [github-emoji-guide.zip](./github-emoji-guide.zip) to your machine
 2. Unzip the file